lerocha/sharpforce/README.md

-# SalesforceSharp - Salesforce REST API Client for .NET, Mono and Xamarin iOS/Android
+## SalesforceSharp - Salesforce REST API client for .NET, Mono and Xamarin iOS/Android

 This project is on early stage with basic functionality at this point.

+It implements a simple [Salesforce API REST][1] client using [RestSharp][2] targeting multiple platforms

 ### Features